 Sulaymon Erkin and Shokir Sharipov (known as Mukhammad Shakur), who lives in Kibrai District of Tashkent Region, were detained and questioned, Ikramov told Forum 18.
 He could not confirm whether or not the two men were arrested.

-In late July or early August, before the moves against other bloggers, Tashkent City's Uchteppa District Police opened a case against Davronbek Tojialiyev, who runs websites which publish Islamic materials.
+In late July or early August, before the moves against other bloggers, Tashkent's Uchteppa District Police opened a case against Davronbek Tojialiyev, who runs websites which publish Islamic materials.
 Forum 18 was told this by Uchteppa Police and Gayrat Ziyakhojayev, a Muslim man who was criminally convicted for downloading religious materials from Tojialiyev's websites.
-However, Tojaliyev told Forum 18 on 13 September he is not aware that a case against him is current (see F18News 14 September 2018 http://www.forum18.org/
+However, Tojaliyev told Forum 18 on 13 September he is not aware that a case against him is current (see F18News 14 September 2018 http://www.forum18.org/archive.php?article_id=2414).

 Campaign's "pre-planned scenario"

-Ikramov complained to Forum 18 that the arrests were a campaign carried out "according to a pre-planned scenario by officers of the State Security Service (SSS) secret police and the regular Police in various regions in violation of Uzbekistan's law and international norms."
+Ikramov told Forum 18 that the arrests were a campaign carried out "according to a pre-planned scenario by the SSS secret police and the ordinary police in various regions in violation of Uzbekistan's law and international norms."

-"Up to ten officials in plain clothes would arrive at a blogger's home in the evening or late at night, and without showing their identification documents or warrant carried out searches," Ikramov complained.
+"Up to 10 officials in plain clothes would arrive at a blogger's home in the evening or late at night, and without showing their identification documents or warrant carried out searches," Ikramov stated.
 "They confiscated desktop and laptop computers, DVD discs, memory chips, and mobile phones of family members.
 They did not provide the families with copies of the confiscation record."

 Typical of the raids was that on Olimov's home in Tashkent.
-Officers of the SSS secret police and Almazar District Police broke into his flat in Sebzor mahalla [city district] at 19:30 on 28 August, Ikramov complained to Forum 18.
+Officers of the SSS secret police and Almazar District Police broke into his flat in Sebzor mahalla [local district] at 19:30 on 28 August, Ikramov stated.
 Eight officers "without showing their IDs or telling their names carried out an unauthorised search.
 They seized two desktop computers, two laptop computers, two computer hard drives, DVD discs, memory chips, and three mobile phones as well as several books."